 “Interested Party” includes, but is not limited to, customers under the Tariff, state utility regulatory commissions, consumer advocacy agencies, and state attorneys general.

 “NYPA Exploder List” means an e-mail list maintained by NYPA that includes all Interested Parties who have notified NYPA of their intent to be included.
 Interested Parties can subscribe to the NYPA Exploder List on the NYPA website.

+NYPA Form 1 Equivalent” means a form developed by the parties to the settlement in Docket No. ER16-835-000 that presents NYPA’s financial information in substantially the same format as selected pages of the FERC Form No. 1.

 “Open Meeting” means an open meeting and conference call (in webinar format) that shall permit NYPA to explain and clarify, and shall provide Interested Parties an opportunity to seek information and clarification concerning the Annual Update.
 The Open Meeting shall be held no earlier than twenty (20) calendar days and no later than fourty (40) calendar days after the Publication Date.
 NYPA shall provide notice of the Open Meeting no less than fifteen (15) calendar days prior to such meeting via the NYPA Exploder List and by posting on the ISO website.